LSEG-API-Samples/Example.RDP.Python.GreenRevenuesBulk/README.md

 This project uses RDP access credentials with the Green Revenues Bulk file permission.

-Please contact your Refinitiv representative to help you with the RTO account and services.
+Please contact your LSEG representative to help you with the RTO account and services.

 ### Internet Access